coorise/swyger-nodejs-cli/README.md

 ## Common Commands:

-- ``swyger-cli -- -h``: To get th commands and option
+- ``swyger-cli -- -h``: To get the commands and option
 - ``swyger-cli -- init``: To init the project
   - ``init`` command can be directly chained with:
     - ``-n your-project-name``: To create the project name

-Note: In case you don't know options, just type ``swyger-cli init`` and follow the scripts.
+Note: In case you don't know the options, just type ``swyger-cli init`` and follow the scripts.

 ## References